Thionyl tetrafluoride: Reactions

 Thionyl tetrafluoride reacts with water to make hydrofluoric acid, sulfurofluoridic acid, and sulfuryl difluoride.
 Mercury can strip off fluoride to make thionyl fluoride and mercurous fluoride.
 Strong bases result in formation of fluoride and fluorosulfate ions.

+Reactions with the strong Lewis acids, such as AsF5 and SbF5, result in the formation of trifluorosulfoxonium cation [SOF3]+ and the corresponding salts [SOF3]+[AsF6]- (trifluorosulfoxonium hexafluoroarsenate(V)) and [SOF3]+[SbF6]- (trifluorosulfoxonium hexafluoroantimonate(V)), respectively.

 Click chemistry

 Thionyl tetrafluoride can be used in click chemistry through reactions with primary amines known as sulfur(VI) fluoride exchange (SuFEx).
 This kind of reaction was the first "click" reaction to generate a three-dimensional core.